Back to School Books for Teens: YA Novels About Resilience, Survival, and Hope

 Britt, Goodreads reviewer

-Her life is turned upside down when she discovers the secret that her mother has been hiding from her for years.
+Strong and independent, Kelli’s life turns upside down when she discovers the truth her mother has hidden for years.
+Will it lead to happiness, or heartbreak?

 ⭐️⭐️⭐️⭐️One of the best books I’ve read in a long time!